Chauncey Billups: BIG3

 In 2017, the creation of the 3-on-3 professional basketball league BIG3 was announced, with Billups set to be a player for the Killer 3's.

 Coaching career

 Los Angeles Clippers (2020–2021)

-On November 8, 2020, Billups was hired as an assistant coach for the Los Angeles Clippers under head coach Tyronn Lue.
+On November 16, 2020, Billups was hired as an assistant coach for the Los Angeles Clippers under head coach Tyronn Lue.

 Portland Trail Blazers (2021–present)

 On June 27, 2021, Billups was hired as head coach of the Portland Trail Blazers.

+On April 13, 2025, Billups and the Trail Blazers agreed to a multiyear contract extension.

+On October 23, 2025, following his arrest as part of an investigation into illegal gambling, the NBA placed Billups on leave effective immediately.